-Nine of Australia’s top investors deliver their opinion on the big picture, the small picture and all that lies in between.
-A must read for anyone looking to profit from the market and the top stocks in 2022 and beyond.
+Nine of Australia’s top investors deliver their opinions on the big picture, the small picture and all that lies in between.
+A must-read for anyone looking to profit from the market and the top stocks in 2022 and beyond.

 Meet the Fund Managers:

 Chris Prunty: Portfolio Manager, QVG Capital

 Chris has had a varied career but it’s with fellow analyst Tony Waters that he has had success in the field of Small Cap Portfolio management.
 Prior to kicking off QVG four years ago, they ran the top performing Ausbil Micro Cap Fund.
 At QVG their small cap Opportunities Fund has returned 23.7% a year and their all-cap QVG Long Short Fund has returned 29.7% a year.

 Andy Gracey: Portfolio Manager, Australian Ethical Emerging Companies Fund & Australian Ethical Australian Shares Fund

 Andy manages one of the most successful Small Cap ethical funds in the world.
 It has consistently achieved double-digit returns over the past 20 years, of which he has been in charge for the past 12.
 He manages over $2 billion and specialises in medical technology and tech stocks.

 Sam joined Wilson Asset Management in 2018 and works within WAM Capital, WAM Microcap, WAM Research and WAM Active.
 Prior to WAM, he was an equity analyst and dealer at IFM Investors and before this, an accountant at Colonial First State.